 - 1. Requests for use of funds must be approved by a majority vote of the LCOL. - 2.
 Requests for use of funds must be submitted using the Request for Local Office Reserves Form.
-The regional director will work with ACA's CFO for approval. - 3.
+The region director will work with ACA's CFO for approval. - 3.
 The use of funds requested must meet the following criteria: - a.
-Does it support ACA's mission?
-Enriching lives of children, youth, and adults through the camp experience. - b.
+Does it support ACA's mission and vision?
+MISSION: Empowering camps to create quality experiences.
+VISION: Building a world or belonging and growth. - b.
 Does the intended use of the funds support ACA work?
 For example, educating camp professionals, providing camp experiences to children who would not otherwise be able to have a camp experience, doing research regarding the profession and the impact of the profession. - c.
 Will the intended use of funds be used for the innovation of a new program or service or the extension of an existing program or service?
 Is this reasonable? - d.
 Is the request for use of funds made in good faith and with a reasonable degree of care, and without any conflict of interest?
 The interest of the Association must take precedence over individual interests or local interests. - 4.
 Requests must contain the following information: - a.
 Name of LCOL/local office requesting reserves - b.
 Name of the person making the request - c.
-Date requested for use of funds (when will they be used) - d.
+Date the requested funds will be used - d.
 Amount of funds requested - e.
 Description of how the funds will be used - f.
-Explanation of how this supports the ACA mission - g.
-Statement of the goal or outcome is anticipated through the use of the funds - 5.
+Explanation of how this supports the ACA mission and vision - g.
+Statement of the goal or outcome anticipated through the use of the funds - 5.
 ACA's CFO will review and approve requests.
-If additional information is needed, CFO will contact the regional director for discussion.
-If CFO does not approve the request, they will provide a written explanation to the president/CEO, COO, LCOL chair, and regional director.
-The LCOL may appeal to the president/CEO for reconsideration. - 6.
-ACA's CFO will track the balance of each reserve account.
-At the end of each fiscal year (June 30) and after the Association's external audit has been completed, CFO will provide the regional director with a report of the beginning and ending balances, as well any reserves used for the year.
+If additional information is needed, the CFO will contact the regional director for discussion.
+If the CFO does not approve the request, they will provide a written explanation to the president/CEO, COO, LCOL chair, and region director.
+The LCOL may appeal to the president/CEO for reconsideration.

+6. ACA's CFO will track the balance of each reserve account.
+At the end of each fiscal year (June 30) and after the Association's external audit has been completed, the CFO will provide the regional director with a report of the beginning and ending balances, as well any reserves used for the year.